Article 6 – Holidays & Leave

 - Employees serving a probationary period following initial appointment shall not be permitted to take annual leave during the first six months of the probationary period unless the denial of such leave will create an unusual hardship.
 Any annual leave granted during this period shall have prior approval of the County Manager.

-- Each employee normally scheduled to work at least 30 hours per week shall earn annual leave on a bi-weekly basis in accordance with the following schedule of total service:
+- Each employee normally scheduled to work at least 30 hours per week shall earn annual leave on a bi-weekly basis in accordance with the following table of total service:

 - Annual leave may be accumulated without any applicable maximum until the final pay period that includes December 31 of each leave year.
 However, if the employee separates from service, payment for accumulated leave shall not exceed thirty (30) days or 240 hours.
 On the final pay period that includes December 31 of the leave year, any employee with more than thirty (30) days or 240 hours of accumulated leave shall have the excess accumulation converted to sick leave so that only thirty (30) days or 240 hours are carried forward to January 1 of the next leave year.